teamcodebuddy/web-dev-1/github.md

-# Lesson 2: More HTML, and CSS
+# More HTML, Github, and CSS

 ## Warmup

 1. What happens when you type `www.replit.com` in your browser and you hit enter?
 1. What are the 3 langauges needed to render a webpage in your browser?

-## Creating a Github Profile:
+## Creating a Github Account:

 Before we get started, we are going to create a github so that we can store and share our code somewhere other than repl.

 Sign-up link: https://github.com/signup?source=login

 Store your username and password somewhere safe.

+Once you are done watch the following video explaining what Github is: https://www.youtube.com/watch?v=w3jLJU7DT5E

 ## HTML Review